-Amtrak will restore daily long-distance train service with federal relief funds
+Amtrak to restore daily long-distance train service with federal relief funds

 The company said it will begin to notify more than 1,200 furloughed employees this month to report to work as early as April.

-The relief package provides $1.7 billion for Amtrak, which will help the company bring back some service that could be critical to lure back passengers amid increased vaccinations.
+The $1.7 billion for Amtrak will help the company restore some service that could be critical in luring back passengers amid increased vaccinations.
 Wednesday’s House vote sends the bill to President Biden, who is expected to sign it Friday.

 The additional money is a boost for the railroad, which has not experienced any significant rebound in ridership a year into the pandemic.
 As of this week, travel on Amtrak is down about 70 percent compared with pre-pandemic levels, Amtrak officials said.